Tempered chocolate: Industry

 The conditions needed for tempering are difficult to control in large-scale productions.

-Chocolate, stored before tempering at around 113 F, must be cooled for the fat to crystallize.
+Chocolate, stored before tempering at around 45 C, must be cooled for the fat to crystallize.
 They are cooled in tempering machines, where chocolate is stirred so it all touches the cool sides.
 As it is stirred, the material is sheared.
 The faster it is sheared, the faster the rate of crystallization.
 As it is sheared in tempering machines, chocolate is worked upwards, through about three or four different temperature zones depending on the machine.
 In the first zone, the temperature is cooled to the point where crystals can form.
 In the second, the temperature is reduced further to create different types of crystals, and it is sheared at a higher rate.
 In the third and final, the temperature is raised, as any correctly formed crystals, which are heat resistant, will not melt in this stage.
 Some machines include a final stage, where the nuclei are allowed to stabilize by continuing to shear and slowly heat the chocolate.
 This is known as maturing the temper.

 In small-scale production, tempering is done by hand.
 This is done on a marble table, where chocolate can be moved across different areas which are heated to different temperatures.
 Initially poured on a cooler area, chocolate is mixed using a scraper, causing crystals to form.
 It is then moved to a warmer part of the table, where unusable crystals melt.
 Skilled chocolate makers assess if chocolate has tempered by putting some chocolate on their lip; they can tell it is tempered when they can feel a cooling sensation.
 Other chocolate makers use a machine known as a "temper meter".
 This machine observes whether chocolate sets very quickly when cooled, indicating it has been successfully tempered.
 It is desirable for enrobing and molding to have the chocolate begin to set at a higher temperature.
 More sophisticated devices measuring whether chocolate is tempered use electric cooling to standardize the rate of cooling and analyze the results using computers.
 The form of crystals present can be measured using a differential scanning calorimeter.

 Domestic

-In a home setting, small amounts of set chocolate are grated into liquid chocolate that has been cooled to 86 F. This technique of tempering only works with chocolate containing cocoa butter, and requires the grated chocolate be distributed throughout the liquid.
+In a home setting, small amounts of set chocolate are grated into liquid chocolate that has been cooled to 30 C. This technique of tempering only works with chocolate containing cocoa butter, and requires the grated chocolate be distributed throughout the liquid.